What Is Career Growth and How Does It Benefit Your Organization?

 How employers can provide career growth opportunities

 You can provide career growth opportunities for your staff in many ways.
 Consider setting up training programs.
-This could include opportunities like leadership development or regular training in areas that benefit your staff and company.
-Consider setting up a mentorship program, allowing your employees to ask for advice and gain information from someone in a position they may seek.
+This could include opportunities such as leadership development or regular training in areas that benefit your staff and your company.
+Consider setting up a mentorship program, allowing your employees to ask for advice and gain information from someone in a position they may aspire to.

 Making internal mobility a priority is another way to provide career growth opportunities.
 Again, this can help with employee retention.
 However, it can also help employees explore new career paths through lateral moves or work their way up to more advanced positions within your organization if that is their goal.